MicrosoftDocs/power-automate-docs/articles/faqs-copilot-generate-description-from-flow-properties.md

 ## What are the limitations of the generate flow description with Copilot capability?
 How can users minimize the impact of the generate flow description with Copilot limitations when using the system?

 - The generate flow description with Copilot capability is available to environments deployed in the following regions: Asia Pacific, Australia, Canada, France, Germany, India, Japan, Korea, Norway, Singapore, South Africa, Switzerland, United Arab Emirates, United Kingdom and United States.
-- This feature is currently only available to organizational or school user accounts.
+- This capability is currently available only to users using a work or school account.

 ## What operational factors and settings allow for effective and responsible use of the generate flow description with Copilot capability?